mattermost/docs/source/repeatable-processes/notifications-and-updates.rst

 You can post a status update from the run channel and you can also configure the playbook to send a reminder to post a status update.

-To post a status update, open the playbooks tab in Mattermost.
+To post a status update, access the **Playbooks** tab in Mattermost.
 Select the run you want to post the update for.
 In the run details page, select **Post update**.

    - If this is the first status update and the playbook has a defined template, that template will be pre-populated here.
    - If this is a subsequent status update, the message from the last status update will be pre-populated here.